oracle/weblogic-kubernetes-operator/site/user-guide.md

 We provide a Helm chart to manage the installation and configuration of the operator.
 Detailed instructions are available [here](install.md).

+## Exposing applications outside the Kubernetes cluster
+The operator can configure services to expose WebLogic applications and features outside of the Kubernetes cluster.
+Care should be taken when exposing anything externally to ensure that the appropriate security considerations are taken into account.
+In this regard, there is no significant difference between a WebLogic domain running in a Kubernetes cluster and a domain running in a traditional data center.
+The same kinds of considerations should be taken into account, for example:

+* Only expose those protocols and ports that need to be exposed.
+*	Use secure protocols (HTTPS, T3S, and such).
+*	Use custom channels to restrict the protocols that are exposed.
+*	Is load balancing required?
+*	Is certificate-based integrity needed?
+*	How will users authenticate?
+* Is the network channel encrypted?

+While it is natural to expose web applications outside the cluster, exposing administrative features like the Administration Console and a T3 channel for WLST should be given more careful consideration.
+There are alternative options that should be weighed.
+For example, Kubernetes provides the ability to securely access a shell running in a container in a pod in the cluster.
+WLST could be executed from such an environment, meaning the T3 communications are entirely within the Kubernetes cluster and therefore more secure.

+Oracle recommends careful consideration before deciding to expose any administrative interfaces externally.

 ## Operator Docker image

 You can find the operator image in